-- 1. Students in each grade level are required to actively participate in community service with a non-for-profit organization and/or previously approved location.
-In addition, students may complete their volunteer hours within the diverse service clubs of the school. - 2.
-All students are required to complete their grade level service-learning project.
-Project guidelines are provided by the corresponding theology teacher and are an integral part of the theology course curriculum and spiritual development of the student. - 3.
-All students are required to have completed their 100 hours of verified community service by a week prior to the end of the 3rd quarter of their junior year.
-Failure to do so will result in 12th grade reregistration HOLD until service has been completed and documents have been received, reviewed, and approved by the Community Service Coordinator and/or AP of Curriculum - -Failure to meet this requirement will result in automatic withdrawal from ILS. - 4.
-Students are encouraged to actively participate in community service and, may meet their 100 hours of community service before their junior year.
-However, there is no roll over implemented, students that complete all hours will still be expected to complete an additional 10 hours of community service in each academic year.
+1. Students in each grade level are required to actively participate in community service with a non-profit institution or other approved organization.
+Students may also complete their volunteer hours through the many service clubs at ILS.

+2. All students are required to complete their grade level service-learning project.
+Project guidelines are provided by the student's Theology teacher and are an integral part of the Theology curriculum and spiritual development of the student.

+3. All students are required to have completed their 100 hours of verified community service one week prior to the end of the 3rd quarter of their Junior year.
+Failure to do so will result in a re-registration hold for the student's Senior year until the service hours have been completed and documents have been received, reviewed, and approved by the Community Service Coordinator and/or Assisstant Principal.
+Failure to meet this requirement will be understood as voluntary withdrawal from ILS.

+4. Students are encouraged to actively participate in community service and may meet their required 100 hours of community service before their Junior year.
+However, students are not able to bank or roll over their community service hours from one year to the next.

-- 5. At the beginning of the junior year all students who still need to complete their service hours will receive a contract to be signed by the student and parent/guardian, and to be returned promptly to their theology teacher. - 6.
-Transfer students MUST submit copies of their service hours from their previous school at the time they are admitted.
-If the student has not completed enough service hours for the grade level he/she is in, the student must complete them no later than two weeks prior to the end of the 1st semester of their senior year.
+5. At the beginning of the Junior year all students who have yet to complete their service hours will receive a contract to be signed by the student and their parent/guardian.
+This form must be returned promptly to their Theology teacher.

+6. Transfer students must submit copies of their service hours from their previous school at the time they are admitted.
+If the student has not completed enough service hours for the grade level they are in, the student must have completed them two weeks prior to the end of the 1st semester of their Senior year.

-COMMUNITY SERVICE LEARNING - PROJECT GUIDELINES MODEL
+SERVICE-LEARNING PROJECT GUIDELINES (SAMPLE)

-Due dates for research, reflection, and technology assignments will be provided by the corresponding theology teacher.
+Due dates for research, reflection, and technology assignments will be provided by a student's Theology teacher.

-- 1. Research by gathering background information that will better assist in promoting awareness and advocacy for the issue at hand.
-Students will use resources such as (below mentioned resources will be discussed in the theology classes to aid students with theological, pastoral, and practical understanding of service).
+1. Research background information that will promote awareness of the issue at hand.
+Students will use resources discuss resources in the Theology classes to aid with theological, pastoral, and practical understanding of service), which include:

-- a.
+a.
 Scriptures

 - b.
 Principles of Catholic Social Teaching

 - c.
-Encyclicals/Pastoral Letters
+Encyclicals and pastoral Letters

 - d.
 USCCB website

 - e.
 Classroom Instruction

 - f.
 Prayer experiences

-- 2. Participate in active service geared towards better understanding of the issue researched.
-Active engagement will provide opportunities to encounter the community, address the need, discuss/propose diverse problem-solving ideas to assist in alleviating and improving quality of life.
+2. Participate in active service addressing the issue researched.
+Active service will provide students with opportunities to engage with the community, consider diverse ideas and solutions, and make measurable contributions to the lives of others.

-- 3. Reflect on the issue, providing students with an opportunity to think about and interpret their experience in the community and share their knowledge and understanding with each other, noting the ways in which their experiences were meaningful to them as well as to others.
+3. Reflect on the issue, providing students with an opportunity to think about and interpret their experience in the community and share their knowledge and understanding with each other, noting the ways in which their experiences were meaningful to them as well as to others.

-- 4. Technology: create and present a Keynote/iMovie based on student project experience utilizing technology.
-Presentation format must be a video that shows the project participation stages and student's journey through the learning process.
-Answer: "How did you encounter God in your work?"
+4. Utilize technology to create a video and present a slidedeck based on the project experience.
+The video must show the project stages and student's journey through the learning process.
+The presentation must address the following questions: "How did you encounter God in your work?"
 "What can others learn from participating in this type of service?"

-All Immaculata-La Salle High School students must graduate having completed a total of 100 community service hours, as well as the service-learning project (research, participation, reflection and technology).
-Each student is responsible for completing the assigned service hours and research/reflection assignments issued for their corresponding academic year.